HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   }
   ```

-  In this way you are providing an implementation for the three trait members `submit_proof`, `submit_proof_with_vk_hash` and `register_vk`, mapping them 1-on-1 onto the associated functions contained in `verifiers/foo/src/weight.rs`.
+  In this way you are providing an implementation for the three trait members `submit_proof`, `submit_proof_with_vk_hash` and `register_vk`, mapping them 1-to-1 to the associated functions contained in `verifiers/foo/src/weight.rs`.

 At this point you should be able to build the project without errors; double check this by submitting command `cargo build` in a terminal.
-In case you encounter any error, fix it before proceeding to the next paragraph.
+If you encounter an error, fix it before proceeding to the next paragraph.

 ### Implementing the Base Pallet (NATIVE)

-In the case of a NATIVE integration, consider all the steps in the previous paragraph with the following adaptations:
+In the case of a NATIVE integration, follow all the steps in the previous paragraph with the following adaptations:

 - Provide a wrapper around your verifier library by modifying the existing file `native/lib.rs` so that a new module is defined: